LeonardoBrt/LeonardoBrt/README.md

 Systems Development student at **IFBA – Campus Salvador**, currently in the first semester, with a **Technical Degree in Systems Development from SENAI**.

-Currently seeking my **first professional opportunity in technology**, where I can apply the knowledge acquired throughout my technical and academic education, contribute to real-world projects, and continue developing my skills as a software developer.
+Currently seeking my **first professional opportunity in technology**, where I can apply my knowledge, contribute to real-world projects, and continue expanding my skills in software and web development.

-My current experience comes primarily from **academic and personal projects**, involving programming, web development, databases, requirements analysis, and software development fundamentals.
+My current experience comes primarily from academic activities and practical projects developed throughout my technical and current education.

 ---